-These stunning little segments are made of rich chocolate and laced with the beautiful red and green colours of Christmas in the form of sweet, tangy festive cranberries and crunchy chopped pistachios.
+These stunning little Christmas Chocolate Fudge segments are made of rich chocolate and laced with the beautiful red and green colours of Christmas in the form of sweet, tangy festive cranberries and crunchy chopped pistachios.
 The addition of sweet, warm cinnamon round everything up into one big chocolatey Christmas hug.

 Firstly, prepare the tin that you want to set your fudge in by lightly greasing it and lining it with some greaseproof paper, this makes it easier to remove the fudge later.
 You can use a medium sized square or rectangular baking tray or one of those disposable foil trays you can buy.
-I used the same deep medium sized baking tray I use to make my Salted Caramel Squares.
+I used the same deep medium sized baking tray I use to make my Millionaire’s Shortbread.

 Now, grab all your chocolate and break/chop it into small pieces ready to melt.
 You can use a knife or just break it up with your hands.

 Tip the chopped chocolate into a medium saucepan.